mdoege/PyTuroChamp/README.md

 **PTC-Host** lets you easily host games between the engines directly from Python, without the need for a chess GUI.

 Options for boosting program performance include PyPy and (for PyTuroChamp) running the multi-core version.
-Note that the multi-core version of PyTuroChamp probably only works on Linux and that combining PyPy and multi-core may lead to wrong results.
+Note that the multi-core version of PyTuroChamp only works on macOS and Linux.
+It is also possible to combine PyPy and multi-core.

 ### Differences between PyTuroChamp and Turing's algorithm